Luxury Travel Diary

 Row 1 is the best seat row in the cabin of the non-densified planes as all the seats have a wall in front of them and loads of legroom.
 On the refurbished BA planes, being in the front row means that you have people pushing past your legs during boarding, which isn’t ideal.
 This is a major problem if you are seated in row 1 to the left-hand side of the plane but is less of a problem to the right.

-This is a major reason for me to choose Club Europe over Economy.
+This is a major reason why I chose Club Europe over Economy.
 When you try and type on your computer in Economy, you are liable to knock your neighbor as these seats do not have a generous width.
 In Club, you can work your way through the flight.
 2 hours of my time makes it worthwhile for me to upgrade, particularly if I upgrade on Avios air miles!

 Food in Club Europe